The Artist in Residence (AiR) program at a glance.

 The SSAC arranges and provides studio space and support for the AiR program on the understanding that artists consider this an opportunity for professional development.
 Artists are asked to deliver an introductory public talk, reading or lecture (targeted to the lay public) and/or an exhibition or performance during the tenure of a residency.

 The AiR Committee will facilitate additional activities that the artist may wish to undertake, for example:

 - Master classes or demonstrations for the local arts community or an interactive session at the local elementary and secondary school

 - Opportunities for partnerships and dialogues with local artists

 - 2-3 residencies annually

-- Residencies of up to 3 months in duration during the period of October 15 to April 15.
-The potential exists for longer term residencies of 6-9 months.
+- Residencies of up to 3 months in duration during the period of January 1 to April 30.
+The potential exists for longer term residencies of 6-9 months, and, in the case of performing arts and group collaborations, shorter residencies of up to a week.
 Please contact AiR (see Contact information) to discuss these possibilities.

 - Studio Space.